-The MPS in Fashion Management immerses students in the fashion industry as an interconnected system.
-The 12-month course of study addresses the rapidly changing fashion industry from a range of perspectives, including technology, innovation, leadership,
+The MPS in Fashion Management immerses students in the fashion industry as a system.
+The 12-month course of study addresses the rapidly changing fashion industry from a range of perspectives, including technology, innovation, leadership, entrepreneurship,

-Students combine creativity and commerce to develop insights and strategies that influence consumers’ perceptions, shopping habits, and interactions with brands and designers.
-Guided by expert faculty and experienced industry practitioners, students
+combine creativity and commerce to develop insights and strategies that influence consumers’ perceptions, shopping habits, and interactions with brands and designers.
+Guided by expert faculty and experienced industry practitioners, students identify

 Graduates are prepared to pursue a variety of careers in the fashion and brand management fields, including Fashion Styling, Fashion Production, Fashion Editorial, Fashion Merchandising, Brand Management, Fashion Marketing, Advertising, and Visual Merchandising.